-Another experimental idea [8] is to demonstrate the gradual purification of the double-dot density matrix.
-Let us start with a completely mixed (unknown) state $(\rho{11} = \rho{22} = 1/2, \rho{12} = 0)$ of the double-dot qubit with finite H. Then using the detector output I(t) and

-Eqs.
-(30)-(31) an experimentalist gradually gets more and more knowledge about the randomly evolving qubit state (gradual purification), eventually ending up with almost pure wavefunction with precisely known phase of Rabi oscillations (we are not talking about the wavefunction phase, but about the phase of diagonal matrix elements oscillations).
+Another experimental idea7 is to demonstrate the gradual purification of the double-dot density matrix.
+Let us start with a completely mixed (unknown) state ($\rho{11} = \rho{22} = 1/2$, $\rho{12} = 0$) of the double-dot qubit with finite H. Then using the detector output I(t) and Eqs.
+(19)-(20) an experimentalist gradually gets more and more knowledge about the randomly evolving qubit state (gradual purification), eventually ending up with almost pure wavefunction with precisely known phase of Rabi oscillations (we are not talking about the wavefunction phase, but about the phase of diagonal matrix elements oscillations).
 The final check of the wavefunction can be similar to that described in the previous paragraph.
 It can be even simpler, since with the knowledge of the phase of oscillations it is easy to stop the evolution by raising the barrier when the electron is in the first dot with certainty.
 Notice that if fast real-time calculations are not available, the moment of raising the barrier can be random, while lucky cases can be selected later from the record of I(t).

-Direct experiments of this kind as well as experiments on quantum feedback control and on Bayesian measurement of entangled qubits (discussed in sections 7 and 8), are still too difficult for realization at the present-day level of technology.
-In the next two subsections we will discuss experiments which seem to be realizable (though very hard) at present.
+Direct experiments of this kind as well as experiments on quantum feedback control and on Bayesian measurement of entangled qubits (discussed later), are still too difficult for realization with the present-day technology.
+In the next two subsections we discuss experiments which seem to be realizable (though very hard) at present.

-B. Spectral density of the detector current
+6.2.
+Spectral density of the detector current

 Naively thinking, a qubit with $H \neq 0$ should perform coherent (Rabi) oscillations with frequency Ω and these oscillations should lead to an oscillating contribution of the detector current I(t).
 On the other hand, conventional Eqs.
-(7)-(8) seem naively to imply that the qubit eventually reaches a stationary state and no oscillations should be present in I(t) after a sufficiently long observation.
+(4)-(5) seem naively to imply that the qubit eventually reaches a stationary state and no oscillations should be present in I(t) after a sufficiently long observation.
 So, it is interesting to find what is the actual spectral density of the detector current $S_I(\omega)$ [it is easier to measure this quantity experimentally, than to record I(t)].

-The Bayesian formalism predicts [21,19,22] the presence of the spectral peak at the Rabi frequency Ω , however, the height of this peak cannot be larger than 4 times the noise pedestal.
-In particular for a symmetric qubit $(\varepsilon = 0)$
+The Bayesian formalism predicts^{23,18,24} the presence of the spectral peak at the Rabi frequency Ω , however, the height of this peak cannot be larger than 4 times the noise pedestal.
+In particular, in the case $\varepsilon = 0$

-$$\frac{S_I(\omega)}{S_0} = 1 + \frac{4\eta}{(\omega/\Omega)^2 + (\omega^2 - \Omega^2)^2/\Omega^2 \Gamma_d^2}.$$ (53)
+$$\frac{S_I(\omega)}{S_0} = 1 + \frac{4\eta}{(\omega/\Omega)^2 + (\omega^2 - \Omega^2)^2/\Omega^2 \Gamma_d^2}.$$ (41)